Alums Pay it Forward

 The momentum she'd achieved "doing basically anything that I could do legally in real estate without a license," Strickland said, was the springboard for change.
 That year she enrolled in the North Carolina Academy of Real Estate in Nags Head in pursuit of a real estate license.
 Ever the multi-tasker, she even organized study groups for her small class, noting, "I find it helps with learning to bounce things off each other."

 Eight years later, Strickland is the president and broker/owner of Stellar Properties of the Outer Banks, a six-agent company that she runs with husband Wayne.
-The Kills Devil Hills firm, founded three years ago, specializes in short sales and foreclosures.
+The Kill Devil Hills firm, founded three years ago, specializes in short sales and foreclosures.
 To this day, Strickland said, the support, client-centric lessons and knowledge learned under veteran agent and North Carolina Academy of Real Estate instructor Barbara Crites continue to benefit her business.

 "I felt that she prepared us for beyond our (course) exam.
 Not only did she teach us about real estate and real estate law, she made sure that we were prepared for the state (licensing) exam – little things that most people wouldn't even teach," the broker said.